Rak-r/OpenPodCar_V2/README.md

 * Select the directory where you want to clone the project (by default is /home).

-* Clone the repository using: `git clone https://github.com/Rak-r/OpenPodCar_V2.git`
+* Clone the repository using: `git clone --recurse-submodules -b Fortress https://github.com/Rak-r/OpenPodCar_V2.git`